Energy & Climate

 Compliance with all environmental regulations is one of the responsibilities of the power plant staff.
 Because of the plant efficiency and the proper operation of the plant and its pollution control systems, the power plant operates at emission levels significantly lower than permitted by the Iowa Department of Natural Resources.

-To complement the university's efforts to diversity its energy portfolio, a number of energy efficiency initiatives have been put into action to reduce Iowa State's collective energy demand.
+To complement the university's efforts to diversify its energy portfolio, a number of energy efficiency initiatives have been put into action to reduce Iowa State's collective energy demand.
 These initiatives range include the installation of energy savings devices (occupancy sensors, timers and vending machine misers),replacement of building / parking lot / sidewalk lights with LED lighting, window replacements, building ventilation setbacks during evening hours and extended University breaks, along continued monitoring of building systems to identify efficiency opportunities and operations efficacy by the building re-commissioning team.
 All of these initiatives have resulted in a reduction of campus energy consumption.

 “These are exciting times as sustainability increasingly becomes a way of life rather than a cause.
 As a land grant institution, Iowa State is well positioned to provide the research, collaboration and innovation opportunities for our students to discover, share and apply emerging new technologies.
 These provisions are not only fundamental to our educational mission, they provide insight to plan and prepare a sustainability portfolio that best balances renewable energy with conservation and economic practices.”